Raspberry Pi Pool Monitor – Website

 To create the file enter the following:

-You’ll notice the first line describes the location of the folder that you want to protect, to save the server configuration file press Ctrl +X, the Y and Enter.
+You’ll notice the the first line describes the location of the folder that you want to protect, to save the server configuration file enter the following

 To complete the process we need to restart the apache server with the following command